Overview – Zambezi Region (Caprivi Strip)

 Wildlife

 There is plenty of wildlife in the Zambezi Region, including several species not found elsewhere in Namibia.
-The area, which becomes flooded in the Wet season, is home to many water-adapted animals.
-Crocodiles and hippos are common and water-loving antelopes such as red lechwe, sitatunga and reedbuck are present in healthy numbers.
-No less than 60% of the country’s buffalo and elephant inhabit this small area.
+The area, parts of which become flooded in the Wet season (November to April), is home to many water-adapted animals.
+Crocodiles and hippos are common, and water-loving antelopes such as red lechwe, sitatunga and reedbuck are present in healthy numbers.
+More than half of the country’s buffalo and elephant inhabit this small area.

 Scenery

 The Zambezi Region is flat and lacks prominent physical features.
 Several wide, tropical rivers, such as the Kwando and the Zambezi, form the main landmarks.
-Thirty percent of the eastern Zambezi Region can be flooded during rains, making it resemble the more famous neighboring Okavango Delta.
+Nearly a third of the eastern Zambezi Region can be flooded during rains.
 The vegetation is lush and tropical with many magnificent tree species.

 Weather & Climate